ycardon/gigaset-elements-proxy/README.md

 As gigaset-elements does not provide local network APIs, I use it to access my equipement from https://home-assistant.io

+Strongly inspired by the Python command line version that can be find under https://github.com/dynasticorpheus/gigaset-elements

 ## Raw API

 - [basestations](/api/v1/me/basestations)